Candidate cardiovascular disease genes FDA approved drug targets Plasma proteins

 HUMAN PROTEIN ATLAS INFORMATIONi

-Cell line enhanced (HHSteC, HUVEC TERT2, LHCN-M2, TIME)
+Cell line enhanced (HHSteC, HUVEC TERT2, LHCN-M2, TIME) Detected in many

 Evidence score for genes based on UniProt protein existence (UniProt evidence); a Human Protein Atlas antibody- or RNA based score (HPA evidence); and evidence based on PeptideAtlas (MS evidence).
 The avaliable scores are evidence at protein level, evidence at transcript level, no evidence, or not avaliable.